pavius/nuclio-1/README.md

 <dl>
   <dt>Event Sources</dt>
-  <dd>Functions can be invoked through a variety of event sources (such as HTTP, RabitMQ, Kafka, Kinesis, DynamoDB, iguazio v3io, or schedule), which are defined in the function specification.
+  <dd>Functions can be invoked through a variety of event sources (such as HTTP, RabitMQ, Kafka, Kinesis, DynamoDB, iguazio v3io, or schedule), which are defined in the function specification.<br />
-      Event sources are divided into several event classes (req/rep, async, stream, pooling), which define the sources' behavior.
+      Event sources are divided into several event classes (req/rep, async, stream, pooling), which define the sources' behavior.<br />
       Different event sources can plug seamlessly into the same function without sacrificing performance, allowing for portability, code reuse, and flexibility.
   </dd>
 </dl>